JAVENT12/SplitCost/README.md

 3. C Functions: printf(),  scanf(), srand(), rand(), etc. -- Done
 4. C Control Statements (if, if/else, switch) -- Done
 5. C Loop Statements (for, while, do) -- Done
-6. Bonus: Any other C skill you'd like to demonstrate -- Handle incorrect input/exceptions, Not completetly done
+6. Bonus: Any other C skill you'd like to demonstrate -- Handle incorrect input/exceptions